College, Career and Citizen-Ready

 Advanced Placement Courses.
 The school division offers more Advanced Placement (AP) courses than any other school district or private school on the Peninsula.
 AP courses are open to all; students with qualifying grades may earn college credit.

 Dual-Enrollment.
-High school juniors and seniors have the option of earning college credit and high school credit concurrently through dual-enrollment courses at Thomas Nelson Community College (TNCC) and Norfolk State University.
+High school juniors and seniors have the option of earning college credit and high school credit concurrently through dual-enrollment courses at Virginia Peninsula Community College (VPCC) and Norfolk State University.

 - Early College.
-High school seniors may earn up to 19 semester hours of college credit prior to high school graduation in this unique partnership with Thomas Nelson Community College.
-During their senior year, students complete their high school course work during the first semester and attend TNCC during the second semester.
+High school seniors may earn up to 19 semester hours of college credit prior to high school graduation in this unique partnership with Virginia Peninsula Community College (VPCC).
+During their senior year, students complete their high school coursework during the first semester and attend VPCC during the second semester.